AndChurchville/ObeyYourThirst/README.md

-Tech 901 project recreating the sprite homepage with HTML/CSS.
+---
+permalink: /sprite.html
+---

+Recreation of the Sprite hompage using HTML/CSS.